pierre-alain-b/rainloop-nextcloud/README.md

 # rainloop-nextcloud

-rainloop-nextcloud is a plugin for Nextcloud to use the excellent Rainloop webmail (http://www.rainloop.net/).
+rainloop-nextcloud is a plugin for Nextcloud to use the Rainloop webmail (http://www.rainloop.net/).
+However the Rainloop webmail does not seem to be maintained anymore...
+SnappyMail (https://snappymail.eu/) is reasonably close and seems better supported.
+A project of plugin of SnappyMail for Nextcloud is being explored.

 ## Which branch for which version of Nextcloud?